-In June, international prices fell due to limited trade and lower price offerings from Russia.
-Domestic prices also fell due to low demand from key import nations.
 In July, international prices fell to their lowest level in 12 months on account of weaker demand for finished steel.
 Domestic prices rose sharply due to a rise in input costs.
 In August, international prices rose due to an increase in energy costs.
 Domestic prices remained stable.
 In September, international prices slightly increased in tandem with steel prices.
 Domestic prices plummeted due to sluggish finished steel sales ahead of the festive season and hampered construction activities amid a monsoon that has taken time to recede.
 In October, international and domestic prices fell due to a sharp downturn in Chinese demand, due to concerns over the housing market and COVID-19 restrictions.
 In November, domestic prices fell due to lower bids, weak spot trading, and large inventory volumes at mills.
 International prices fell due to weak demand from the real estate and construction sectors, particularly in China.
-In December, international prices increased due to a rise in demand from the Chinese construction sector and post easing in restrictions.
+In December, international prices increased due to a rise in demand from the Chinese construction sector and post-easing in restrictions.
 Domestic prices fell sharply due to the imposition of export duty by the government of India, aided by rising stock levels.
+In January and February, prices increased due to high input costs - primarily iron ore and coking coal - and supply chain disruptions due to the ongoing geopolitical crisis.